key220888/hellow-world/README.md

 hi,
 i'm new here,
-and i wanna do something interestings.
+and i wanna do something interesting.